MeaganWent/Search-String/README.md

-This is a C++11 program implements two efficient string-searching algorithms, Boyer-Moore and Knuth-Morris-Pratt, to determine whether a given pattern occurs in a given text or not.
+This C++11 program implements two efficient string-searching algorithms, Boyer-Moore and Knuth-Morris-Pratt, to determine whether a given pattern occurs in a given text or not.
 This can be useful for finding a specific keyword in a large document, similar to the Ctrl+F function.
 This program also measures and compares the runtimes of these algorithms with a naive string-searching algorithm.
 The steps to use and run the program are as follows:

   - Write the text you want to search in the text.txt file and the pattern/word you want to find in the pattern.txt file